SouthernCure/MediaCompose/README.md

 - Radarr
 - Sonarr

+# Notes
-Homarr will be set to port 80 so it will automatically open when searching the IP
+- Homarr will be on port 80 (default port)

 # Setup Instructions